The story.... so far

 We were awarded the Patricia Graham Shining Light award at the 2013 Volunteer Now awards, making us visible to other Newry & Mourne community groups.
 Our awareness event in May 2013, to light up the 18 arches (Craigmore viaduct) went global via Facebook, triggering interest in Japan, Canada and in the USA.

 If you, or someone you know has ME or Fibromyalgia come along to our next meeting where you will meet people who know what its like to live with these debilitating illnesses, you will get up to date information on treatments, research, benefits and advice and opinions of people who know what its like to struggle every day with ME/Fibromyalgia.
 We have a guest speaker every month.
-So, if you or your family and friends want to become a member or volunteer with us, why not come along to our next meeting, or contact us through this website.
+So, if you or your family and friends want to become a member or volunteer with us, why not come along to our next meeting, or contact us through this webpage.
 Everyone is welcome!

 Hope 4 ME & Fibro NI - Board of Trustees